Soosay86/OfficeDocs-DeployOffice/microsoft-365-apps/best-practices/microsoft-365-change-guide.md

 The Microsoft 365 admin mobile app has more than 80 features that help you manage your company when you're on the go.
 The app is available for download in the Apple App Store and Google Play.
 Using the mobile app, you can perform common tasks like user password reset, adding users to a group, and reviewing change notifications and alerts.
 We recommend enabling mobile alerts, so that you stay apprised of updates the moment they're released.

-Figure 11 shows a screenshot of the mobile app.

 *Figure 11*

 :::image type="content" source="./media/microsoft-365-change-guide/mobile-admin-app-snip.png" alt-text="A screenshot of the Microsoft 365 admin mobile app.":::<br>

 To take advantage of the Microsoft 365 admin mobile app features, [download the app](https://www.microsoft.com/microsoft-365/business/manage-office-365-admin-app).

 **<span class="underline">Other change information resources</span>**

 In addition to changing our services, we also update Microsoft 365 clients.
 Both sets of changes follow our Change Management Plan and are communicated in the Message center.

 For documentation about client changes, see:

 - [Overview of update channels for Microsoft 365 Apps](../updates/overview-update-channels.md)
   - These update channels mirror those described earlier in the Change Management Plan.